IgorDeSpi/End/Readme.md

 On the second day we had to build the website of our project.
 I used the framework [Bulma](https://bulma.io/) to help myself to build the structure of my website.
 I added also a little bit of personal *CSS* to fix some things.

+### Day Three: Rebuilding the website only using JS code:

+On the third day we had tu build again all the website but only using some *JS* code.
+That was a bit difficult for me but I finally did it.